quyhoang/CamDesign/README.md

 - A MATLAB program available in this repository will assist you in this task.

 - If you have MATLAB installed on your local machine, set the working directory of MATLAB to be the same as the working directory of Creo Parametric and start working.
-Alternatively, you can design the cam using MATLAB online by visiting MATLAB Login | MATLAB & Simulink.
+Alternatively, you can design the cam using MATLAB online.

     [MATLAB Login | MATLAB & Simulink](https://matlab.mathworks.com/)